einaregilsson/build-number/README.md

 ```

 and then your next build number will be 501.
 The action will always delete older refs that start with ```build-number-```, e.g. when it runs and finds ```build-number-500``` it will create a new tag, ```build-number-501``` and then delete ```build-number-500```.

+## Branches and build numbers

+The build number generator is global, there's no concept of special build numbers for special branches, it's probably something you would just use on build on your master branch.
+It's just one number that gets increased every time the action is run.

 So, that's it.
 Hope you can use it 🙂